Vyral/base-template/_posts/2020-06-09-how-has-covid-19-affected-our-market.md

 ---
 layout: post
-title: How Has COVID-19 Affected Our Market?
+title: "How Has COVID-19 Affected Our Market?"
 date: 2020-06-09 14:01:28
 tags:
   - Market Update